googleworkspace/workspace-guardrails-ps-ca/EN/03_Apply_Context_Aware_Access.md

 ## Key Considerations

-* [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users.
+* [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorized users.
 * [ ] Establish [Context-Aware access levels](https://support.google.com/a/answer/9262032?hl=en&ref_topic=9262521) that combine conditions and values that define a user or device context.
 Access levels define the context within which users can access apps based on conditions such as:
   * IP subnet,
   * geographic location,